FREE MOBILE & MANUFACTURED HOME BOOK

 used to be several "books or guides" that were used to evaluate the

-value of a mobile home, but now there is just one nationally
+value of a mobile, manufactured or modular homes, but now there is just one Nationally

 recognized N.A.D.A.
 Manufactured Housing Appraisal Guide.
 As